 Eosinophilic granuloma complex (EGC) is a condition characterised by the presence of skin lesions over various parts of your cat’s body.
-The cause isn’t entirely known, but it is believed it may be a reaction to certain allergens such as flea bites, food or inhalant allergies.
+It is thought to be due to a reaction to certain allergens such as flea bites, food or inhalant allergies.

 Some cats may only experience a single episode, while others may have multiple outbreaks.
-There are three different lesions found in eosinophilic granuloma complex:
+There are three different types of lesion:

-Indolent ulcer (also known as an eosinophilic ulcer or rodent ulcer): This affects cats of all breeds and ages, although is seen three times as often in females as it is in males.
-Lesions most often occur on the upper lip (around the middle area), but can also be observed on the tongue.
+Indolent ulcer (eosinophilic ulcer or rodent ulcer): This affects cats of all breeds and ages, although it occurs three times as often in females as it is in males.
+Lesions typically develop on the upper lip (around the middle area), but can also be observed on the tongue.
 They appear as a raised, thickened red/brown ulcer which is well defined and glistening.
 Generally, while they may look so, they are not painful to the cat.

-Eosinophilic plaque: Once again, this is seen in cats of any breed or sex.
-The lesion can appear on any part of the body, but most often are seen on the abdomen or thighs.
+Eosinophilic plaque: The lesion can appear on any part of the body, but most often develops on the abdomen or thighs.
 They appear as red, well-defined, raised, hairless lesions which may be ulcerated.

-Eosinophilic granuloma (also known as linear granuloma or collagenolytic granuloma): This is more commonly seen in males than females, and teenaged cats (under 2 years of age) are most often affected.
-Commonly seen on the back legs lesions (although they can appear anywhere, appear as long, straight, thin lines which are raised and inflamed, and pinkish-yellowish in colour.
+Eosinophilic granuloma (linear granuloma or collagenolytic granuloma): This is more common in males than females, and cats under two years old.
+The back legs are the most common location.
+Lesions appear as long, straight, thin lines which are raised and inflamed, and pink in colour.
 Distribution on the face is seen as swellings and nodules on the bottom lip and the cat has a “fat chinned” pout.
 Footpads may also be affected by eosinophilic granuloma.

 Your veterinarian will perform a physical examination of your cat, paying careful attention to the lesions.
 He will obtain a medical history from you including how long lesions have been present, other symptoms you may have noticed and any known allergies.